samuelgozlan/amplitude-dev-center/docs/experiment/integrations/contentful.md

 Provide your management API key created in the Getting Started section.
 Note: This management API key will no longer be visible to others on your team looking at this app configuration in the UI once you install the app for security purposes.

-You should now be able to see a Content model in Contentful under the Content model tab called “Variation Container.”
+You should now be able to see a Content model in Contentful under the Content model tab called “Variant Container.”

-#### Step 2 - Add a variation container to one of your content models
+#### Step 2 - Add a variant container to one of your content models

 Let’s say that you have a landing page that you would like to add a hero banner to, and have this hero banner be controlled by an Amplitude Experiment.
 In Contentful, open up your landing page Content model.
 Then click the “+ Add field” button.
 Click on “Reference” as the option.

 Type in a name for your field.
 In our example, we’ll name our field “Hero.”
 Leave the type as “One reference.”
-Under the following modal that pops up in the Validation section, click “Accept only specified entry type” and select “Variation Container.”
-That way, authors can only add a variation container to the field that is read from the front end, and the front end code can always expect the API response to be the same format.
+Under the following modal that pops up in the Validation section, click “Accept only specified entry type” and select “Variant Container.”
+That way, authors can only add a variant container to the field that is read from the front end, and the front end code can always expect the API response to be the same format.

 #### Step 3 - Author content

-You can now go into your landing page, or whatever content was configured to include this variation container, and add your variation container.
+You can now go into your landing page, or whatever content was configured to include this variant container, and add your variant container.
 First, type in the experiment flag key.
-Once selecting a flag, the variants section of the Variation Container should be populated with the associated variants.
+Once selecting a flag, the variants section of the Variant Container should be populated with the associated variants.
 You can link an existing Contentful entry, or create a new one.

 If you want to make changes to your Amplitude Experiment, you can do so by clicking the right hand side bar link that says “View/Edit in Amplitude.”
 The changes should be synced within several seconds on the left hand side panel when you switch back to Contentful.

-Make sure to publish your Variation Container, the associated entries that were added to the Variation Container, and the landing page (or whatever is hosting the Variation Container).
+Make sure to publish your Variant Container, the associated entries that were added to the Variant Container, and the landing page (or whatever is hosting the Variant Container).

 #### Step 4 - Integrate with your front end